naddeoa/booty/README.md

 Any of these can be referenced from any booty.install file, and you can redifine them locally if you want different recipe logic that uses the same name.

+# FAQ

+## Why wasn't make good enough?

+You can check the [experiments](https://github.com/naddeoa/booty/blob/master/experiments/install.makefile) folder to see what it looks like to implement the [example booty](https://github.com/naddeoa/booty/blob/master/examples/install.boot) file in make.
+It's a fair bit longer and clunkier for a few reasons:

+- Every target in make is designed to be an actual file.
+This great for building things but it means that you end up marking a lot of targets as `.PHONY` if they don't result in differences on the file system.
+- Implementing the `--status` flag from booty is very, very ugly.
+You'll just manually define two modes of each target and hard code a phony target that runs them all, with no particular attention paid to the output.
+- Same goes for running the setup code -- manually enumerating all targets as a phony target's dependency gets you the `--install` flag in booty.
+- Output in general isn't very digestible.
+- Each line of a target is executed in a new shell.
+Good for sandboxing commands but it gets very ugly when you want to do something like an
+  `if` statement.

+There are a lot of good things about make though.
+My favorite relevant parts are:

+- Easy, independent dependency specification
+- Plain old shell for each target definition.

+# TODO

+Some features that might be useful.

+- Global variables.
+This would probably look just like make variables.
+- Block child target installs if a dependency fails first.
+It will proceed today and most likely fail for that target anyway.